microsoft/playwright/docs/src/test-api/class-testconfig.md

 Test files that took more than `threshold` milliseconds are considered slow, and the slowest ones are reported, no more than `max` number of them.
 Passing zero as `max` reports all test files that exceed the threshold.

+## property: TestConfig.respectGitIgnore
+* since: v1.45
+- type: ?<[boolean]>

+Whether to skip entries from `.gitignore` when searching for test files.
+By default, if neither [`property: TestConfig.testDir`] nor [`property: TestProject.testDir`] are explicitely specified, Playwright will ignore any test files matching `.gitignore` entries.
+This option allows to override that behavior.

 ## property: TestConfig.retries
 * since: v1.10
 - type: ?<[int]>